 Things then started to get a little unpleasant.

-More (or maybe the same) so called experts started publishing offensive comments in an online forum accusing us of trying to sell fakes as originals.
+More (or maybe the same) so called experts started publishing offensive comments in an online forum ( I won't mention any names but this site claims to specialise in vintage british diecast toys) accusing us of trying to sell fakes as originals.
 They even went so far as to publish my home address (which is actually quite easily available) as though they were uncovering some great secret illegal operation and acting in the public interest.

 As usual with this type of online behaviour the offensive rhetoric was all made annonymously.

 All accusations were on the basis that the pillar ends had no easily visible paint on them and therefore the model must be a fake.

 We are a small family business relying heavily on our good reputation as we have done for the last 20 years so we needed to act.